Contributing to RestrictedPython

-(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/restrictedpython/checkouts/latest/docs/roadmap/index.rst, line 21.)
+(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/restrictedpython/checkouts/stable/docs/roadmap/index.rst, line 21.)

 Describe Guards and predefined guard methods in details

-(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/restrictedpython/checkouts/latest/docs/usage/policy.rst, line 28.)
+(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/restrictedpython/checkouts/stable/docs/usage/policy.rst, line 28.)

 Describe full_write_guard more in detail and how it works.

-(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/restrictedpython/checkouts/latest/docs/usage/policy.rst, line 42.)
+(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/restrictedpython/checkouts/stable/docs/usage/policy.rst, line 42.)

 Understanding How RestrictedPython works internally¶